-The NBA was taking direct aim at the Miami Heat when it proposed its latest and, if you believe Commissioner David Stern’s stern ultimatum, final collective bargaining agreement proposal.
-Michael Jordan and his roving gang of hard-line scallywags are trying their damndest to force Pat Riley to break apart his creation.
+The NBA was taking direct aim at the Miami Heat when it issued, if you believe Commissioner David Stern’s stern ultimatum, its final collective bargaining agreement proposal.
+Michael Jordan and his roving gang of hard-line scallywags were trying their damndest to force Pat Riley to break apart his creation.

-In an ironic twist of fate, though, the proposal they’ve put forth in order to make him do so not only fails to prevent such a construct in the future, it actually encourages it.
+In an ironic twist of fate, though, the agreement that was struck not only fails to prevent such a construct in the future, it actually encourages it.

-The league’s proposal makes it expensive – prohibitively expensive – for teams to spend beyond the tax threshold.
+The tentative deal makes it expensive – prohibitively expensive – for teams to spend beyond the tax threshold.
 It also forces certain teams that use certain exceptions to stop spending entirely, under any circumstances.
 It’s essentially a hard salary cap in disguise.
 Ah, the financial parity!

 But this isn’t the NFL.
 There aren’t 53 guys on an active roster.
 There aren’t 26 different positions to consider.
 There are as few as 13 guys, playing five positions.
 True, game-changing talent is sparse.
 Each one has an enormous impact.